Somoy73/Voice-Slider/README.md

 </b>
 Feel free to edit the code and add your own commands!
 Have fun!

 P.S: Mozilla and Safari are not supported for now.
+However, this will work just fine in Chrome, Edge and Samsung Browser.
+Try Chrome for best Experience